-Today, we’re talking about fantasy as a genre as promised.
-We’ll do a brief history of the genre, we’ll go over some of the differences between sci-fi and fantasy and then we’ll have our writing tips at the end.
-Same deal as last time, if I have missed something in this post that you think is super important, then please let me know so I can add it in.
+Today, we’re talking about the fantasy genre, as promised.
+We’ll do a brief history of the genre, we’ll go over some of the differences between science fiction and fantasy, and then we’ll have our writing tips at the end.
+It’s the same deal as last time.
+If I have missed something in this post that you think is super important, please let me know, and I’ll add it in.

 Let’s start off with our definition:

 Fantasy Genre: typically features the use of magic or other supernatural phenomena in the plot, setting, or theme.
 Magical or mythological creatures often feature, as well as races other than humans, such as elves, dwarves, or goblins.
 The worlds within fantasy books are usually medieval in style, both in terms of technology and culture.

 What does this mean in terms of science fiction?
 So, the main and crucial difference between the two genres is the use of magic and the types of technology used.
 Science fiction is going to be using science as their magic.
 It is the principle guiding the story.
 The technology is going to be advanced and man-made.
 You’re going to have other races or civilizations, but they will be “advanced” with their own technologies.
 You’re not going to be getting a diverse set of cultures.
 Robots and technology are more common than other species.

 Fantasy on the other hand is going to be using older technology and will have magic on its side.
 Magic is one, or the, main driving force of your universe.
 Everybody has it or is trying to get it.
 Your creatures and/or other species are going to be more plentiful and diverse.